SENG330/course/exercises/ex1.md

 The goal for this module is to set up your development environment that will allow you to complete exercises and demos. **If you cannot get this to work by the 2nd week of class, you should seek help from the TA**.

-1. Ensure that you have a working version of IntelliJ - I'll be using 2019.3 - and Java 11.
-IntelliJ is available in the SENG labs.
+1. Ensure that you have a working version of IntelliJ - I'll be using 2020.2 - and Java 11.
+IntelliJ is available in via [remote SENG desktop](https://labs.engr.uvic.ca/), but they also have a community edition that is free.
 2. Install the Checkstyle Plug-in.
 In IntelliJ, `Settings > Plugins > MarketPlace > CheckStyle-IDEA`.
 3. Install the Gradle Plug-in.
 In IntelliJ, `Settings > Plugins > MarketPlace > Gradle`.
 You may also want the Github plugin.
 Git should be installed by default.
 I will be using PlantUML as a plugin as well.
 If you are using command line Gradle, work with V7.
 4. Clone the [SoftwareDesignCode](https://github.com/SENG330/SoftwareDesignCode) project. `VCS>Git>Clone`.
 Import this into IntelliJ as a "Gradle Project".